mayaanne/foundations/sprint-2/my-reflections-sprint-2.md

-In addition to the challenge specific refletions, answer the following questions in your reflection:
+In addition to the challenge specific reflections, answer the following questions in your reflection: